openware/open-finance/docs/12_p2p-protocol.md

 ![Sending the list of recently seen messages](../static/img/image10.png)

 Gossiping gives peers a chance to notice in case they missed a message on the full-message network.
 If a peer notices it is repeatedly missing messages then it can set up new full-message peerings with peers that do have the messages.
-A specific message can be requested across a metadata-only peering:
+A specific message can be requested across a metadata-only peering this way:

 <p align="center">